tim-cools/RealTimeWeb.NET/doc/2-Front End.md

 Front-end Development
 ---------------------
 Modern web-application consist of large part JavaScript code these days.
-The tools improved drasticly the laast years.
+The tools improved drastically the last years.

 A whole range of JavaScript files are available to use these days.
 You could argue a little too much as pointed out in <technology radar link>.
 These libraries are managed by npm, the node package manager.